mccright/rand-notes/How-can-you-prepare-for-retirement.md

 ### Challenges Are Real -- Get Started Anyway

 I understand that not everyone on this journey starts in equal circumstances.
 The [Social Security Administration](https://www.ssa.gov/oact/cola/central.html) put the average U.S. annual net wage last year at $53,383, and the median net wage at $34,612.
 That compares with the Labor Department release in May 2020 saying that [median annual gross wage earnings across all occupations](https://www.bls.gov/oes/current/oes_nat.htm#00-0000) was $56,310.
 That suggests that many are not earning enough to make saving *easy*.
 Assembling a diverse portfolio requires resources.

+Gender plays a material role in earnings in the U.S.  In late 2021 U.S. Department of Labor [outlined](https://www.bls.gov/news.release/wkyeng.t03.htm) gender impacts in detail.
+They [summarized](https://www.bls.gov/news.release/wkyeng.nr0.htm) that data with: "Men's and women's earnings were closer among younger workers than older workers; for example, women ages 16 to 24 earned 94.1 percent as much as men in the same age group, while the women's-to-men's earnings ratio was 76.9 percent for those age 55 and over."

 In addition, non-whites in the U.S. face systemic economic pressures that are material to any discussion about retirement planning.
 4th quarter 2021 U.S. Department of Labor [reported](https://www.bls.gov/news.release/wkyeng.nr0.htm) that "median weekly earnings of Blacks ($805) and Hispanics ($799) working full-time jobs were lower than those of Whites ($1,030) and Asians ($1,384)."
 Those differences impact wealth accumulation.
 In 2019 The Federal Reserve published a paper outlining [disparities in wealth by race and ethnicity](https://www.federalreserve.gov/econres/notes/feds-notes/disparities-in-wealth-by-race-and-ethnicity-in-the-2019-survey-of-consumer-finances-20200928.htm) -- showing that there are sizeable differences in wealth by race and ethnicity, most starkly between young Black and young White families:
 ```
 The median young Black family has almost no wealth ($600).